dpoulson/ChopperPixels/docs/advanced/environment-arduino.md

 This will open up a window from which you can install the ESP32 library.
 Enter ESP32 in the search bar and you should see an entry by Espressif Systems available.

-Select the latest 2.0.* version and click install.

-{% hint style="warning" %}
-There is currently a bug in the ReelTwo library which makes it incompatible with the latest v3 ESP32 board libraries.
-{% endhint %}